-According to the EM&A manual, a grave (G20) located at Hole 2 is required to be preserved by record and will be carried out during the next reporting month.
-Archaeology watching brief was started at Holes 11, 12, and 16 during this reporting month.
+According to the EM&A manual, two graves (G5 and G20) are required to be preserved by record.
+Record for preservation of Grave 20 located at Hole 2 was completed during the reporting month.
+As the grave G5 can be kept in-situ with provision of buffer zone according to the latest golf course design, no preservation by record was required.
+Archaeology watching brief was started since early September 2006 and in progress at Holes 11, 12, 14, 15 and 16.
 Stream buffer zone was demarcated at Streams A, B1, B2 and C (one side facing to the haul road only).

+All haul roads formation and vegetation clearance was mostly completed during the reporting month.
 For northern and central portions of the third golf course, most of the bulk earthworks were competed at Holes 1-9 and 17 during the reporting month.
 It will move to the next phases of the construction sequence which are mainly the drainage system installation, irrigation system installation, turfing and furnishing.
-For southern portions of the third golf course, major construction works are vegetation clearance, haul road formation and bulk earthworks.
+For southern portions of the third golf course, major construction works were bulk earthworks and preparation of permanent bridges/pipe culvert construction.
 The expected turf establishment period will be started on December 2006 but it will totally depend on the availability and water quality of the water source from desalination plant, existing reservoir and water storage from rain water on site.
 There is no conclusive planting date yet.
 However, Holes 3, 5 & 8 will be the three targets golf holes for earliest turfing.